mqcomplab/MDANCE/docs/about.rst

 MDANCE is enabling researchers to:

-- Accelerate drug discovery by rapidly identifying biologically relevant conformations
+- Accelerate drug discovery by rapidly identifying biologically relevant conformations.
-- Understand disease mechanisms through precise pathway analysis
+- Understand disease mechanisms through precise pathway analysis.
-- Validate computational models against experimental structures
+- Validate computational models against experimental structures.
-- Scale analyses to massive simulation datasets
+- Scale analyses to massive simulation datasets.

 Contributing
 ------------

 We welcome collaborations and contributions!
 Whether you're a:

-- Computational biologist with novel analysis needs
+- Computational biologist with novel analysis needs.
-- Method developer interested in extending our framework
+- Method developer interested in extending our framework.
-- Structural biologist with challenging datasets
+- Structural biologist with challenging datasets.

 Get involved:

-- Open an issue for bug reports or feature requests
+- Open an issue for bug reports or feature requests.
-- Submit a pull request for improvements
+- Submit a pull request for improvements.
-- Reach out to discuss research collaborations
+- Reach out to discuss research collaborations.

 Funding
 -------